GDPR : General Data Protection Regulation

 When you want Group S to transfer personal data to a third party, we want you to give Group S an explicit mandate to do so, in accordance with article 5.3 of the annex to the affiliation agreement.
 It will be also up to you, as controller, to ensure that the people from whom you transfer personnel to a third party are informed of this transfer and that this third party complies with all the rules relating to the protection of personal data mentioned in the GDPR.

-In order to facilitate your task in this administrative process, Group S provides you with a form that allows you to mandate it in this mission.
+In order to facilitate your task in this administrative process, Group S that allows you to mandate it in this mission.